Lids Careers | Opportunities in Retail & Sports Merchandise

 • Stadium Retail Associate

 At sports venues and arenas, these team members help fans pick up merchandise before, during, and after the game.
-They deal with rushes, restocking, and crowd management while keeping the shopping experience smooth and fast.
+They deal with rushes, restocking, and crowd management.

 • Seasonal Sales Assistant